aspose-email/Aspose.Email-API-References/english/java/com.aspose.email/personalstorageloadoptions/_index.md

 ```

 Gets or sets a value indicating whether the pst is writable.
+By default the value is true.

 Value: \`\`\` true \`\`\` if writable; otherwise, \`\`\` false \`\`\`.